JaneWen23/MyGarden/Notes/Notes_Git.md

     "restore a file" can restore the operations on the file, namely, create (not added yet) and delete (put into trash can).

-    *case 2*: the file is added by accident and not commited yet
+    *case 2*: the file is added by accident and not committed yet

     in this case, when you type "git rm FILE_NAME", there will be an error prompt out, saying that the has changes in staged area, so you cannot do this.